on September 10, 2021 (last modified on May 11, 2022) • 27 minute read

 Moreover, it helps you do your job more efficiently and learn how to create successful campaigns and generate great results.

-You can improve your client reporting process immensely by automating how you create reports and using dashboard templates that you don’t have to make from scratch.
+You can improve your client reporting process immensely by automating how you create reports and using these free client tracking dashboard templates so you don’t have to make from scratch.
 They save your time and enable you to craft visually appealing, easy-to-understand client reports that will contain all the relevant data in one place – data that you can easily pull from any tool you may be using.

 Agencies usually sign up for a Databox agency account because they want to stop spending a ridiculous amount of time compiling client reports on a monthly basis.